eclipse/xacc/docs/source/extensions.rst

       // Specify the expansion type
       auto expansion = "Cioslowski";

-      // Specify the expansion order
+      // Specify the CMX expansion order
       auto order = 2;

       // Create reference to the initial state